quisquous/cactbot/docs/RaidbossGuide.md

 The regular expression cactbot will run against each log line to determine whether the trigger will activate.
-The `netRegex` version matches against network log lines, while the `regex` version matches against regular ACT log lines.
+The `netRegex` version matches against network log lines, while the `regex` version matches against parsed ACT log lines.

 More commonly, however, a regex replacement is used instead of a bare regex.
 Helper functions defined in [regexes.ts](https://github.com/quisquous/cactbot/blob/main/resources/regexes.ts)